xdmushui/partner-center-sdk/develop/orders.md

 A partner places an order when a customer wants to buy a subscription from a list of offers.

+>[!NOTE]
-**Note** The Order resource has a rate limit of 500 requests per minute per tenant identifier.
+>The Order resource has a rate limit of 500 requests per minute per tenant identifier.

 ## <span id="order"></span><span id="ORDER"></span>Order